chimera-linux/cports/Packaging.md

   scanner does not pick up, or the scanner is disabled explicitly.
 * `shlib_requires` *(list)* A list of extra shared library dependencies for the package.
 The values should be the `sonames`, not full filenames.
-* `skip_extraction` *(list)* A list of filenames in `sources` to not extract during the `extract` phase.
 * `skiprdeps` *(list)* A list of paths (relative to `destdir`) referring to files that will not be scanned for runtime dependencies.
 * `sources` *(list)* A list of URLs to download and extract (by default).
-  The items can be either strings (in which case the filename is inferred from the URL itself) or 2-tuples (in which case the first field is the URL and the second field is the file name it will have when downloaded).
-The files are extracted in `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
+  The items can be either strings (in which case the filename is inferred from the URL itself), 2-tuples or 3-tuples.
+When a source is a tuple, it can have the filename explicitly specified as the second field, with the first field being the URL.
+The third field (or second field, in which case the filename is inferred from the URL) can be a boolean.
+If this is `False`, the source file will not be extracted (using `True` will result in the default behavior).
+Otherwise, the files will be extracted into `self.wrksrc` in a way so that if extraction yields just a single regular directory, the contents of that will go in the `self.wrksrc`, otherwise the extracted files/directories are moved into the directory.
 * `subpackages` *(list)* A list of subpackages the template provides.
 The list must contain two-tuples of subpackage name and a function defining the subpackage.
 In most cases, you do not need to specify this explicitly.